nest/nest-simulator/doc/userdoc/installation/mac_install.rst

       make install
       make installcheck

-Installing outside of a virtual environment
+Install NEST outside of a virtual environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 By default NEST will be installed into the active virtual Python environment.
 If you wish to